Oakchris1955/Cat-Requests/README.md

 # Cat Requests #
-## What is this ##
+## What is this? ##
-**Cat requests** allows you to both get the HTTP response code of the website you wish and it displays it to you as a cat picture, which also explains what this particular HTTPcode means
+**Cat requests** allows you to both get the HTTP response code of the website you wish and it displays it to your screen as a cat picture, which also explains what this particular HTTP code means
 ## What API does this use? ##
 This repository uses the http://http.cat API in order to work
 ## How do I install it? ###